unicefuganda/edtrac/README.rst

 * basic datetime computation with functions that will allow you to calendar related output from python objects (such as model instances), they include:
-* previous carlendar week
+* previous calendar week
-* previous carlendar month
+* previous calendar month
 * and a number of others (please use the help() function to learn more about the modules, some inline documentation has been added)